Track A · SDY

 - How fast do I get the certificate?

 - Immediately.
-As soon as you complete the course and pass the short quiz, your personalized certificate is generated and available to download — typically the same day you enroll.
+As soon as you complete the course and pass the exam, your personalized certificate is generated and available to download — typically the same day you enroll.

 - Does my state require a license for this work?